faithyeojw/Home-Automation-System-Tinkercad/README.md

 # Home-Automation-System-Tinkercad-
-hey there!
+hey there! :3

-this file can be used to be deployed in Tinkercad to stimulate a smart home system with an arduino!
+this file can be used to deploy in Tinkercad to stimulate a smart home system with an arduino.

+the code is written in c++.

+have fun trying out! :)